top of page

 Kakeami from Hanbun Aoi episode 39

 Akikaze Sensei arranges a series of short-duration figure drawings called croquis, so that the apprentices concentrate on the essential elements of a pose.
 Manga artists need to develop the skill of being able to draw a figure from every angle!
-The apprentices begin by drawing poses which last for 20 minutes.
-The poses then speed up to 10 minutes, and then 5 minutes.
-This concentrated practice captures the speed and precision necessary to professionally draw manga to meet publisher deadlines!

 Calligraphic onomatopoeia enhances the action in Sword Art Online!

-One of the most noticeable accompaniments to manga art are the onomatopoeic sound effects written calligraphically on the page!
+One of the most noticeable accompaniments to manga art are the onomatopoeic sound effects written calligraphically on the page.
 Their position in the art work enhances the action – they may even be faithfully incorporated into anime too!

+Animating 2D art takes tremendous skill!
 This page of passionate and expressive calligraphy is from Barakamon!

-Suzume also learns how to create a storyboard for her manga, ensuring that her art is always drawn within a 270mm x 180mm sheet of paper.
-Suzume is training to be a manga artist in about 1990, and so she uses hand-drawing techniques, however, nowadays many mangaka will draw up their artwork with digital brush pens, fill backgrounds with pre-saved grey-scale swatches, and will have the ability to digitally respace artwork on a system of layers.
+Suzume is training to be a manga artist in about 1990, and so she uses hand-drawing techniques.
+However, nowadays many mangaka will draw up their artwork with digital brush pens, fill backgrounds with pre-saved grey-scale swatches, and will have the ability to digitally respace artwork on a system of layers.

 Types of Manga